dimforge/ncollide/mesh_generation/paths.md

 | `stroke(path)` | Strokes the `path` using `self` as the pattern. |

 The stroke pattern is responsible for the mesh generation itself.
-It has to duplicate its pattern at each point of the path, and link those duplicates correctly to form a topologically valid `TriMesh`.
-This allows you to easily stroke paths with possibly very different shapes and connectivity, using the same pattern.
+It has to duplicate its pattern at each point of the path, and to link those duplicates correctly to form a topologically sound `TriMesh`.
+This allows you to easily stroke paths with possibly very different shapes and connectivity using the same pattern.

 ## Example <span class="d3" onclick="window.open('../src/path.rs')"></span>